 Introduction about Spring Security

 This is Spring Security’s default page!
-Enter the information we have declared in security.xml file, then click “Sign in”, you will access to our application.
+Enter the information we have declared in the security.xml file, then click “Sign in”, you will access to our application.

 So that’s all for the authentication section!

-If now, you run the application again and log in with the “thanh” user with the information as mentioned above, you will see the following result:
+If now, you run the application again and log in with the “thanh” user with the information mentioned above, you will see the following result:

 As you can see, although the “thanh” user has access to our application but for the resource with the “/” path, this user has no access.